“I must be a mermaid, Rango. I have no fear of depths and a great fear of shallow living.” Anais Nin

-Conquer the fear of the unfamiliar and the unfathomable and look below the surface to discover a world of serenity-inducing colour, entrancing light patterns of celestial beauty and deep, wonderful mystery.
+Conquer the fear of the unfamiliar and of the unfathomable, and look below the surface to discover a world of serenity-inducing colour, entrancing light patterns of celestial beauty and deep, wonderful mystery.

 My art emerges from a deep calling for the sea.

-This was no easy calling as the sea originally was a source of terror.
-But irresistibly drawn, I persevered until the point where, after many years, I became able to look around not only without fear, but with utter wonder.
+This was no easy calling, as the sea was originally a source of terror.
+Nonetheless, irresistibly drawn, I persisted until after several years I became able to look into the deep blue not only without fear, but in utter wonder.

-I began taking underwater pictures in 2013, with a particular interest in frozen water motion, light and water effects, caustics, solar flares, blurs, flowing patterns and natural gradients from deep blue to darkness which point the unexplored vastness below the sea.
+I began taking pictures underwater in 2013, with a particular interest in wave flow-patterns, over-and-under seascapes, caustics, sparkles, reflections, solar flares, blurs and natural gradients from light blue to deep blue to the mysterious darkness of the abyss.

-I’m French, living both in France and in the UK.
+I’m French, living and working in Cannes and in London.

 [ chxli refers to that monument of philosophy, Chapter XLI (41) of Schopenhauer's Second Volume of The World as Will and Representation, always present in my mind and soul, though of equal importance and perhaps even more so recently, is the poetic contemplation of our oneness with nature so beautifully expressed in Friedrich Hölderlin's Hyperion.